 The fixed footer shall be followed by a blank line.

-After the blank line following the fixed footer, the next line shall begin with "Fingerprint:", which shall be followed by the Fingerprint data expressed in hexadecimal values represented in ASCII characters, with two characters in the range from '0' – '9' and 'a' – 'f' (or 'A' – 'F') per byte of Fingerprint data.
+After the blank line following the fixed footer, the next line shall begin with "Fingerprint:", which shall be followed by the Fingerprint data expressed in hexadecimal values represented in ASCII characters, with two characters in the range from '0' – '9' and 'a' – 'f’' (or 'A' – 'F') per byte of Fingerprint data.
 The Fingerprint value shall be computed according to the procedure and using the component data elements specified for V4 Fingerprints in Section 12.2 on "Key IDs and Fingerprints" in [22].
 The Creation Time value used in calculating the Fingerprint shall be the value included on the third line of the file content.

 An example of the text file format follows: